Almost Universal Metrics: Cubic gravity generated by string theory

-As stated in Corollary 2, with the ansätze (\ref{met1}) and (\ref{eq:Vector_field}), the field equations of any generic gravity theory reduce to the cosmological Einstein-Maxwell field equation involving a null dust source, with the updated parameters $\Upsilon$, $\bar{\Lambda}_{0}$ and $\bar{\Phi}$ are given as (\ref{eq:h_coef-g_coef_f(Riem)}), and (\ref{eq:Null_coef_f(Riem)}).
+With the ansätze (\ref{met1}) and (\ref{eq:Vector_field}), the field equations of any generic gravity theory reduce to the cosmological Einstein-Maxwell field equation involving a null dust source, with the updated parameters $\Upsilon$, $\bar{\Lambda}_{0}$ and $\bar{\Phi}$ are given as (\ref{eq:h_coef-g_coef_f(Riem)}), and (\ref{eq:Null_coef_f(Riem)}).
 These updated parameters must satisfy the set of equations (\ref{eq:h-g-Null_coefs}).
 The first two algebraic equations become:

 determining $\varepsilon$ and $\Lambda_{0}$ in terms of the cosmological constant.
 Here, note that $\Lambda$ needs to be positive since the left-hand side and the term in parentheses are positive in the first equation.
-In addition, in the absence of the electromagnetic source, there is no solution for the first equation except $\Lambda=0$ again, since the term in parentheses is positive, and this $\Lambda=0$ solution contradicts the constant curvature $pp$-wave ansätz.
+In addition, in the absence of the electromagnetic source, there is no solution for the first equation except $\Lambda=0$ again, since the term in parentheses is positive, and this $\Lambda=0$ solution contradicts the constant curvature $pp$-wave ansatz.
 On the other hand, the third equation becomes

 determining the energy density of the null dust.
 However, it allows the absence of null dust if $\bar{\square}V=0$.